m2osw/prinbee/doc/README.md

      the data store and if not ignore that part altogether, but if present the next step is to find the 4 bytes of hash and compare those...)

-     Our bloom filter should make use of a fixed number of bits like 256.
+     Our bloom filter should make use of a fixed number of bits like 256 (this is wrong, it has to be a lot bigger).

      Cassandra seems to always use a bloom filter, when the number of items is really small, having to calculate the hash is probably